navaro/qoraal-http/README.md

 6. **Reads the response body** using `httpclient_read_next_ex`.
 7. **Closes the connection** with `httpclient_close`.

+Also try the `wget` qshell command in the shell to test this functionality.

 This makes fetching data incredibly simple and efficient.
 Whether you're retrieving configuration files, logging data, or fetching updates, the **Qoraal HTTP Client** provides a lightweight, modular way to handle HTTP requests.
-Alternatively, if there is enough memory available,the complete response can be read with `httpclient_read_response`.
+Alternatively, if there is enough memory available, the complete response can be read with `httpclient_read_response`.

 ## WebAPI - JSON Interface with Swagger Documentation